 The Act commenced in June 2013 and its enforcement provisions came into effect on 1 November 2013.

-The Act is administered and enforced by authorized officers from EPA Tasmania.
+The Act is administered and enforced by authorized officers from the Tasmanian EPA.

 The Plastic Shopping Bags Ban Act 2013 is available on the Tasmanian Legislation website.